mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

 - generates a username and password for this session
 - prints the port, username, password to STDOUT so that the parent process may gather that info.

+The Client can start the Proxy process by using [QProcess](https://doc.qt.io/qt-6/qprocess.html), which allows the Client to easily read I/O as it's a QOIODevice.

 The VPN client will then pass that info to the Extension inside it's `status` response as an extra field.
 The extension must use that proxy for pages wanting to bypass the VPN.

 For Platforms where split tunneling is supported, the proxy is permanently fixed in the split-tunnel rule list, making sure the vpn connection cannot be used.

-For Platforms where split tunneling is not available, the proxy will use socket options to make sure the right network device is used.
+For Platforms where split tunneling is not available, the proxy might use socket options to make sure the right network device is used.
+However support for those platforms will be covered in a different RFC, as that is not goal for the MVP.
-> Q: do we need more details here?

 If the daemon has support for per-app firewall rules (currently Windows), we will make sure only Firefox may access the port of the proxy to make sure other local apps cannot use the proxy to get the real IP of the user.